javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 - `null` for unknown values.
 - `undefined` for unassigned values.
 - `symbol` for unique identifiers.
-- `object` for more complex data structures (there exist many, we saw arrays).
+- `object` for more complex data structures.

 The `typeof` operator allows to see which type is stored in the variable.